tudarmstadt-lt/GermaNER/README.md

 If you like to train GermaNER with your own training file or our training file from [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/full_train.tsv) but with different feature files, do as follows

 * Get the data.zip file from [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/data.zip) and change the contents of any files as needed.
 Once done, zip back as data.zip
-* Get the config files [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/config.properties). set ***useFreeBase=0*** if you do not have enough memory.
+* Get the config file, ***config.properties***, [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/config.properties). set ***useFreeBase=0*** if you do not have enough memory.
 If you have lookup feature files like [this](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/lookUpFile.tsv), set ***lookUpFeature=1***.
 If you have list feature files like [this](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/listFile.tsv), set ***listFeature=1***.
-* Get the jar file from [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/GermaNER-train-04-12-2016.jar).
-This jar file is only meant to train on new dataset or modified features so do not include usable NER model.
+* Get the GermaNER jar file from [here](https://github.com/tudarmstadt-lt/GermaNER/releases/download/germaNER0.9.1/GermaNER-train-04-12-2016.jar).
+This jar file is only meant to train an NER model on new dataset or modified features.
+It does not contain usable NER model.

 For training and testing at the same time, run it as follows:

 ***`java -jar GermaNER-train-04-12-2016.jar -f YOURTRAINFILE -t YOURTESTFILE -r data.zip -d MODELDIR -o OUTPUTFILENAME -c config.properties`***

-For testing, once your run the above command, run it without the -f and -o switches
+For testing, once your run the above command and you have the NER model under MODELDIR, run it without the -f  as follows

-***`java -jar GermaNER-train-04-12-2016.jar -t YOURTESTFILE -r data.zip -d MODELDIR -c config.properties`***
+***`java -jar GermaNER-train-04-12-2016.jar -t YOURTESTFILE -r data.zip -d MODELDIR -o OUTPUTFILENAME -c config.properties`***

 ```diff
 - NEW END